 This innovation led to a few femtosecond pulses, which are very fast for a pulse of light and so fast that the pulse of light is no longer a periodic electric-field oscillation, i.e. there are only a few cycles within a pulse.
 But this few-cycle pulse is still not fast enough to image electron dynamics in 10-16 seconds.

-To produce attosecond pulses with a very high intensity, one can start with a fairly long wavelength and slow period laser pulse (usually in the near-infrared range, like a 800 nm femtosecond laser).
+To produce attosecond pulses with a very high intensity, one can start with a fairly long wavelength and slow period laser pulse (usually in the near-infrared range, like an 800 nm femtosecond laser).
 The pulse is then focused onto a gas cell or jet, usually noble gases such as helium or argon.
 The highly nonlinear process of high harmonic generation (HHG) would produce a burst of single-cycle attosecond pulse composed of extremely broadband light that covers the entire visible range up to ultraviolet (XUV) or soft X-ray wavelengths.

 The HHG processes can be explained by a three-step model of photo-ionisation, acceleration and recollision, introduced by Paul Corkum.
 First, the femtosecond laser pulse’s strong electric field ionises the atoms, creating a plasma of free electrons.
 The process is called photo-ionisation, and Leonid Keldysh, a Russian physicist, first developed the underlying theory.
 The free electrons are then accelerated by the laser field and gain significant kinetic energy to move away from the attraction of the ionised atom.
 As the laser’s electric field reverses its direction, the electrons undergo a process known as recollision.

 Some of the electrons are driven back towards the ionised atom by the oscillating electric field of the laser pulse and the attraction force of the nucleus.
-The accelerated electron recombines with the ionised atom, and the energy gained by the electron during acceleration is released in the form of high-harmonic photons, which has a frequency much higher than the frequency of the original laser pulse.
+The accelerated electron recombines with the ionised atom, and the energy gained by the electron during acceleration is released in the form of high-harmonic photons, which have a frequency much higher than the frequency of the original laser pulse.
 A summarised illustration of the process is shown in Figure 2.

 The attosecond electron pulse will be fast enough to capture electrons in motion, and this helps the resolution in microscopy.
 For example, the electron microscope images are a little blurry, and we may see that the atoms are not very confined.
 The electron moves so fast that it is seen as not sitting still at a specific point.
 Due to the probing light’s limited (time) resolution, we see the electron making a cloud around the atoms.